Tony-kan/a2sv_backend_track/task_6_task_management_api_with_auth/docs/api_documentation.md

 ```

 - **main.go**: Entry point of the application.
-- **controllers/task_controller.go**: Handles incoming HTTP requests and invokes the appropriate service methods.
+- **controllers/controller.go**: Handles HTTP requests for both tasks and user authentication.
 - **models/task.go**: Defines the `Task` struct.
+- **models/user.go**: Defines the `User` struct and role types.
-- **data/task_service.go**: Contains business logic and MongoDB operations.
+- **data/task_service.go**: Contains business logic and data manipulation functions for tasks.
+- **data/user_service.go**: Contains business logic and data manipulation functions for users, including password hashing.
+- **middleware/auth_middleware.go**: Implements middleware to validate JWT tokens for authentication and authorization.
 - **router/router.go**: Sets up the routes and initializes the Gin router.
 - **docs/api_documentation.md**: Contains API documentation and other related documentation.
 - **go.mod**: Defines the module and its dependencies.

 ## Evaluation Criteria

-1. **MongoDB Integration**: Successful integration of MongoDB as the persistent data storage solution.
-2. **CRUD Operations**: Correct implementation of CRUD operations using the MongoDB Go Driver.
-3. **Error Handling**: Proper error handling for MongoDB operations and network/database errors.
-4. **Data Verification**: Verification of data correctness by testing API endpoints and querying MongoDB directly.
+## Evaluation Criteria

+1. **User Management**: Successful implementation of user registration and login.
+2. **JWT Authentication**: Proper generation and validation of JWT tokens.
+3. **Access Control**: Correct enforcement of role-based access control for protected routes.
+4. **Security**: Secure storage and transmission of user credentials using encryption and hashing.
+5. **Testing**: Verification of authentication and authorization functionality through API testing.
-5. **Documentation**: Clear and comprehensive documentation for MongoDB integration and API changes.
+6. **Documentation**: Clear and comprehensive documentation for authentication and authorization processes.